firedev/firedev.github.io/_posts/2015-06-08-getting-functional-in-ruby.md

 {% endhighlight %}

 But I don't want to chain my lambdas in the ugly way, too bad there is no short syntax for lambdas in Ruby.
 Or is it?
 Turns out there is.
-So, given the `upper` lambda:
+Given the `upper` lambda:

 {% highlight ruby %}
 upper = ->(a) { a.upcase }